 Names of the database services provided by the database

 Name of the database instance associated with the services and its current and maximum load

 The preceding information enables the listener to direct a client request appropriately.

 Figure 5-2 shows two database instances registering information with two listeners.
 The figure does not represent all the information that can be registered.
 For example, listening endpoints, such as the port numbers, can be dynamically registered with the listener.

-If the listener is not running when an instance starts, then the process monitor (PMON) cannot register the service information.
-PMON attempts to connect to the listener periodically, but it may take up to 60 seconds before PMON registers with the listener after it has been started.
+If the listener is not running when an instance starts, then the LREG process cannot register the service information.
+LREG attempts to connect to the listener periodically, but it may take up to 60 seconds before LREG registers with the listener after it has been started.
 To initiate service registration immediately after the listener is started, use the SQL statement

 ALTER SYSTEM REGISTER.
 This statement is especially useful in high availability configurations.

 Each listener is configured with one or more protocol addresses that specify its listening endpoints.
 The protocol address defines the protocol the listener listens on and any other protocol-specific information.
 For example, the listener could be configured to listen at the following protocol address: